 If your taxes are complete and you use the online FAFSA application, you will be able to use the IRS Data Retrieval Tool (DRT) to automatically fill out much of your FAFSA.
 The DRT allows you to link your FAFSA and your tax return electronically.
 It’s part of the online FAFSA application.

 You can fill out a provisional FAFSA by entering your information manually, but it must be confirmed via the IRS Data Retrieval Tool before it will be finalized.
 This means you must have your taxes completed before you will be considered to have a completed FAFSA.
+There are plenty of tax tools available online that can assist with completing your taxes.

 Your FAFSA will be checked for potential errors and subject to verification which is a process where your college will request additional information from you which might include dependency status, government assistance received, household member verification, residency status, proof of income, tax information, etc. Using unmodified data from the IRS Data Retrieval Tool will reduce verification requests.